How to Write a Positive Resignation Letter

 Growth Trends for Related Jobs

-The era of lifetime employment is over.
-Businesses often have to restructure their workforces, and some rely on freelancers rather than full-timers.
-Therefore, employees must constantly look for better opportunities.
+You need to write a resignation letter.
 You may resign to accompany your family to a different city, accept a senior management position or start your own company.
 Whatever the reason, it's a good practice to draft a resignation letter that concludes the relationship on a positive note.

 Provide your employer with sufficient notice.
 Companies usually require two to three weeks' notice for staff positions and longer for management positions.
 As a courtesy, give the employer enough time to find a permanent or temporary replacement.